2016-2017 PARTNER: THE NATIONAL PUBLIC HOUSING MUSEUM

 Awareness campaign that draws attention to the serious challenges of housing insecurity in Chicago and provides tools for action and education.

-Social Construction is led by Paola Aguirre and Natasha Krol.
+Social Construction was led by Paola Aguirre, Natasha Krol and Monica Chadha.

 Guest experts include: